Gorilla Trekking in Rwanda

 Still with porters, apart from helping through the hard to navigate areas of the trek, hiring them is one way through which Gorilla conservation and local community needs are harmonized.
 When communities benefit from Gorilla tourism, they will certainly advocate for their (Gorillas) survival in their respective capacities.
 Porters are from communities surrounding the park.

-The time taken to find the Mountain Gorillas in Volcanoes National Park
+The time taken to find the Mountain Gorillas in Rwanda

 Trekking time is one element of the Gorilla tracking activity that can never be predetermined.
 Drawing from past experiences, it has always been between 30 minutes and several hours.
 The level of difficulty or ease encountered during the trekking activity also varies depending on the location of the Gorilla family.
 Remember Gorillas keep wandering in the forest following no time table and neither a designated path.
 Searching for them therefore, can be from a simple walk in the forest to a very strenuous and exhausting one.
 However, it is well worth the work and misery getting there.
 The tranquility and magic given off by the Gorillas upon finding them barely lets one notice how the anxiety fades.